AliceR98/DIGIT-110-AJC-Survey/Review_AJCSurvey-2020-12-24.md

 ### Closing Comments
 You both did some impressive work on this project, and it really is more than just a semester accomplishment.
 The AJC projects from our class are part of a network of new resources available on a path-breaking African American leader, and your website should be clear about your parts in building that network.
-Congratulations on your work in bringing this project to life!
+I am happy to help you with any of these edits I'm suggesting, and I also think they will not be nearly as difficult as the intensive work you did to code the documents and transform them and bring the edition to life!